Kim Collins

-Kim Collins (born 5 April 1976) is a former Kittitian track and field sprinter.
+Kim Collins (born 5 April 1976) is a Kittitian former track and field sprinter.
 In 2003, he became the World Champion in the 100 metres.
 He represented his country at the Summer Olympics on five occasions, from 1996 to 2016, and was the country's first athlete to reach an Olympic final.
 He competed at ten editions of the World Championships in Athletics, from 1995 to 2015, winning five medals.
 He was a twice runner-up in the 60 metres at the IAAF World Indoor Championships (2003, 2008).
 At regional level, he was a gold medallist at the Commonwealth Games and a silver medallist at the Pan American Games.
 As of 2023, he is the only individual world champion from Saint Kitts and Nevis.

 Collins holds a personal best of 9.93 seconds for the 100 m, which is a Saint Kitts and Nevis national record and a M40 world record for men over 40.
 This makes him the only man over forty years of age to break the 10-second barrier.
 His indoor personal best of 6.47 seconds for the 60 m is a national record and a M35 world record.

 Collins was the bronze medallist over 200 m at the 2001 World Championships in Athletics and became the 100 m champion at the 2002 Commonwealth Games.
 He won a silver medal over 60 metres at the 2003 IAAF World Indoor Championships, before going on to take his outdoor crown.
 He also won sprint medals at the 2005 World Championships, 2008 IAAF World Indoor Championships and 2011 World Championships.
 A dispute with the Saint Kitts and Nevis administrators saw Collins dropped from the 2012 Olympic Games and he did not return to international duty until 2015.